Graduateshotline

 How important is vocabulary for IELTS?

-The exam does not focus on the number of words you can cram into your head with their definitions, it is mostly about understanding the practical use of a word that you know.
+The exam does not focus on the number of words you can cram into your head with their definitions; it is mostly about understanding the practical use of a word you know.
 And the more words you can use in a context, the better you know the language.
 This is relevant even in the aspect of pronunciation.
 Learning words from a dictionary can only help you so much in understanding the pronunciation.
-Even if you are a person moving from an English-speaking country to another English-speaking country, for example from the US to the UK, your American accent might not be enough to communicate with the common people in that country.
+Even if you are moving from an English-speaking country to another English-speaking country, for example, from the US to the UK, your American accent might not be enough to communicate with the common people in that country.
 Here, we are to understand that the pronunciation of words is equally important when it comes to learning vocabulary.

-IELTS does not actively test your vocabulary but all four different sections rely on your use of appropriate vocabulary to assess your language skills.
+IELTS does not actively test your vocabulary, but all four different sections rely on your use of appropriate vocabulary to assess your language skills.
 One can estimate that around 25% of the score you receive in the test will be dependent on your vocabulary.

 excavateto hollow out or form (something) by removing earth